Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Preliminaries

 \subsection{Twisted homology}

-Let $X$ be a space admitting a universal cover.
-A surjective group homomorphism $\phi\colon \pi_1(X)\to G$ to some group $G$ (we consider only Abelian $G$) yields a notion of twisted homology.
-For this, take the $\ker(\phi)$--cover of~$X$, use the deck transformation group action by $G$ to endow the singular $\Z$--chain complex with a $\Z[G]$--module structure, and define $H_*(X;\Z[G])$ to be the homology of this $\Z[G]$--chain complex.
+Let $X$ be a space admitting a universal covering.
+A surjective group homomorphism $\varphi\colon \pi_1(X)\to G$ to some group $G$ (we consider only abelian $G$) yields a notion of twisted homology.
+For this, take the $\ker(\varphi)$--covering $Y$ of~$X$ and use the deck transformation group action by $G$ to endow the singular chain complex $C_*(Y; \Z)$ with a $\Z[G]$--module structure, resulting in the twisted chain complex~$C_*(X; \Z[G])$.
+Define the twisted homology $H_*(X;\Z[G])$ to be the homology of $C_*(X; \Z[G])$, and the twisted cohomology $H^*(X; \Z[G])$ to be homology of the cochain complex given by More details may be found e.g.~in~\cite{FNOP}.